Is Malta Worth Visiting? Honest Review

 4. Huge Cultural Diversity

-In history Malta was ruled by the Romans, the Arabs as well as the Brits, therefore you may encounter a great mix of cultural influences around the island.
+In history, Malta was ruled by the Romans, the Arabs, and the Brits; therefore, you may encounter a great mix of cultural influences around the island.

-All of these influences make it so interesting – and make Malta worth visiting in 2023.
+All of these influences make Malta so interesting – and I definitely think Malta is worth it.

-Valletta itself is of course always worth a visit.
-Close by Valletta, you can find the Upper Barrakka Gardens.
+Valletta itself is, of course, always worth a visit – and all the streets are so picturesque.
+In Valletta, you can find the Upper Barrakka Gardens, a total highlight for me.

 6. Stunningly Clear Blue Water